Ways to Make Your Wall-Mounted TV More Attractive with Decorations

 Pizzale Design, by Mike Chajecki

-Pizzale Design, owned by Canadian interior designer Gabriele Pizzale, opted for a sleek black marble wall behind the fireplace insert and the wall-mounted TV.
+Pizzale Design, owned by Canadian interior designer Gabriele Pizzale, opted for a wall of sleek black marble behind the fireplace insert and the wall-mounted television.

 Click below for the next page 7 out of 25.